Music Victoria Staff

 Georgia Madden is a highly-regarded events and music industry professional.
 She has extensive experience in management, event management, project management, and tour management.
 She has worked for the likes of Novel, Let Them Eat Cake Festival, and Pitch Music and Arts Festival.

 Holding a Bachelor of Arts (Music Industry) from RMIT, Georgia started her career in music as the project manager for singer Clare Bowditch and her venture Big Hearted Business.
 In 2015, she went on to work for WAT Artists and started to build her roster to where it is today.

 In 2020, Georgia launched Phenomena Records, a dance music label which was born out of a love for electronic music and the mission to see greater visibility and support for under-represented artists and people working behind the scenes.

 Alyson found her way to Melbourne after travelling the world and living in major music cities such as London, UK, and Toronto, Canada.
 She first joined Music Victoria as an intern and worked on the 2020 Music Victoria Awards.

-While working across both Music Victoria and the VMDO, she continues to study towards a Bachelor of Entertainment (Business Management) at JMC Academy Melbourne.
+While working at Music Victoria, she continues to study towards a Bachelor of Entertainment (Business Management) at JMC Academy Melbourne.